Quick guide to paying tax on P2P income

 No more lender fees

 We removed all lending fees in 2014, which means gross and net interest are actually the same for Lending Works lenders.
 If you lend with other fee-charging platforms, you will however incur a higher tax charge on the same net income, so you should consider this when comparing advertised returns.

 Treatment of bad debts

 As of April 2016, current UK tax law allows bad debts (i.e. borrower defaults) to be offset against income.
 Lending Works has gone the extra mile in protecting against bad debts anyway though, by using the Lending Works Shield.
 The Shield is both a reserve fund, which protects against missed payments and loan defaults, and a series of insurance policies which protects against defaults not covered by the reserve fund, in addition to protecting against fraud and cybercrime.
 We take great pride in the fact that all of our lenders have received exactly what they were owed since Lending Works first launched.

 Innovative Finance ISAs

 At the Summer Budget of 2015, HM Treasury revealed that a new Innovative Finance ISA (IFISA) would be going live from the commencement of the 2016/17 tax year.
-This new wrapper, which, at this stage, will only be available through peer-to-peer lending platforms, will allow lenders to earn tax-free returns on their lender capital up to the value of their individual ISA allowance each year (£15,240 for 2016/17).
+This new wrapper, which, at this stage, is only available through peer-to-peer lending platforms that are fully authorised by the FCA, allows lenders to earn tax-free returns on their lender capital up to the value of their individual ISA allowance each year (£15,240 for the 2016/17 financial year; increasing to £20,000 in 2017/18).
 Those lenders wishing to make use of an IFISA may thus not even need to pay tax at all.